GluuFederation/docs-de-prod/docs/source/technical.md

 #### Startup

 Docker containers generally have entrypoint scripts to prepare templates, configure files, run services, or anything else you need to run to properly initialize a container and run the process.
-For our containers, we pull most of our files and certificates from Consul.
+For our containers, we pull most of our files and certificates from Consul and Vault.

-Because there is a heirarchy of function to Gluu Server, `wait-for-it` scripts were designed, thanks to contributions from Torstein Krause Johansen (@skybert), to try and make sure the containers don't begin their launch processes until the services superior to the container are fully started.
-However, there is a time limit, so a container dependent upon another container could fail as the `wait-for-it` "health checks" aren't being met.
+Because there is a heirarchy of function to Gluu Server, `wait_for.py` script were designed, thanks to contributions from Torstein Krause Johansen (@skybert) who wrote the initial `wait-for-it` script, to try and make sure the containers don't begin their launch processes until the services superior to the container are fully started.
+However, there is a time limit, so a container dependent upon another container could fail as the `wait_for.py` "health checks" aren't being met.

 ### Networking Considerations